Flowtter/Unrailed_AI/README.md

 ### The computer vision
 ![](assets/demo.gif)

-### The transcription of it's vision and the pathfinding
+### The transcription of its vision and the pathfinding
 ![](assets/Dot.PNG)

 ### The computer playing